What Is Investment Gold?

 (c) an investment gold coin as specified in Investment gold coins (VAT Notice 701/21A).

-As from 1st January 2000, investment gold became exempt from VAT throughout the entire EU.
+As from 1st January 2000, investment gold became exempt from VAT in the United Kingdom due to an EU directive.

 You may wish to view all of our articles on our gold guide.